journaling.jpg

 What will I do?

-These writing prompts are intended to help you discover the roles food, exercise, and body image play in your life, and hopefully help you work your way through these challenges at your own pace.
+These writing prompts are intended to help you discover the roles food, exercise, and body image play in your life, and help you work your way through these challenges at your own pace.

 What if I’m not a ‘writer’?